1 medium butternut squash (about 2 ¼ pounds), peeled, seeded, and cubed

 Preheat oven to 375 degrees F. Line a baking sheet with parchment paper and set aside.

-In a large bowl, toss together butternut squash wit olive oil and sea salt until coated.
+In a large bowl, toss together the butternut squash with olive oil and sea salt until coated.
 Place on the parchment-lined baking sheet and bake until roasted.

 Meanwhile, heat a small skillet with olive oil and cook the onions until they start to brown.
 Remove from heat and allow to cool before placing in a food processor or blender with the milk, oil, starch, and flour.
 Puree until thickens and forms a creamy texture.